doms230/sickcall/README.md

     }
 }
 ```

-The block below is using Alamofire to send the health concern objectId up to the server to where the user's nurse advisor will be determined.
+The block below is using Alamofire to send the health concern objectId up to the server where the user's nurse advisor will be determined.
 ```swift
 var questionURL = "https://celecare.herokuapp.com/posts/assignQuestion"
 var objectId = abc123